Music video game: Overview

 Music video games are games where there is typically some type of interactivity of the gameplay with the game's music.
 This may be where the music is generated in response to the player's actions, or where the player reacts to the beats and notes of the music.
 As the genre has gained popularity and expanded, music video games have demonstrated the ability to support a range of different styles of gameplay, making the genre itself rather diffuse.
 A game such as Rayman Legends features levels that are based on endless runners but where the player scores better by matching their actions to the musical cues, which could make this a music video game.

 Instead, it is easier to consider the sub-genres of music video games based on how the player interacts with the music in the game, of which there are four main types as described by the concepts of "matching, making, mixing, and metonymy" as described by Michael Austin, the director of the School of Music at Louisiana Tech University.
 These ideas correlate to the subgenres as described below.
-Music games may feature multiple modes; for example, Frequency is primary a scored rhythm matching game but also includes a music mixing gameplay feature for players to make their own mixes of the available songs.
+Music games may feature multiple modes; for example, Frequency is primarily a scored rhythm matching game but also includes a music mixing gameplay feature for players to make their own mixes of the available songs.